NhiLa/msse642/assignments/final-presentation.md

 ### How easy is it to make one?

-- A convincing **voice clone** can be built from as little as **3 seconds of audio**
+- A convincing **voice clone** can be built from as little as **3 seconds of audio**.
-- Free and cheap tools exist online, no technical expertise required
+- Free and cheap tools exist online, no technical expertise required.
-- Attackers harvest voices and faces from YouTube, LinkedIn, podcasts, and social media
+- Attackers harvest voices and faces from YouTube, LinkedIn, podcasts, and social media.

 ---